h5n1xp/CuriOS/ReadMe.md

 ![Amiga3](https://github.com/h5n1xp/CuriOS/blob/main/ScreenShot2.png)

 Things to note:
-1. Many components (libraries, devices, and tasks), notably the older ones, are currently in a "primeval" state, that is to say they do not follow the normal initialisation process.
-Since they are compiled together a single blob, they have access to name-spaces that they will normally access via the executive controlled interface, also they must be initialised either by the startup "kernel thread", or the boot task.
+1. Some components (libraries, devices, and tasks), notably the older ones, are currently in a "primeval" state, that is to say they do not follow the normal initialisation process.
+Since they are compiled together a single blob, they have access to name-spaces that they will normally have to access via the executive controlled interface, also they must be initialised either by the startup "kernel thread", or the boot task.
 This would normally be handled by the executive upon loading from disk.

 2. There is rudimentray file system support for FAT32 drives.
 There is a working ata device driver (read only), so you can read raw data blocks from a hard drive.
 There is a FAT32 filesystem handler (a "handler" is a special device/library which knows how to translate the block data returned from a device into stream data for DOS, all file systems are implmented this way, a device can be its own handler usually when the device doesn't support file systems) which sits on top of the ata device.
 When the filesystem is more mature, all future components will be loaded from disk and will be initialised and accessed via the proper formal executive interface.
 The code currently in cli.c is just temporary while I'm building the file system and DOS code.
 This will eventually become the boot task whick will take over most of the role that kernel.c currently performs.
 I will then write a proper command shell, which will then be spawned by the boot task.
+The CLI can load ELF executable files and execute them.

 3. The is no proper build process, this is the 8th step (code rewrite) and I will formalise the build process with a hierarchical file structure and Make files once step 8 reaches maturity.
 At the moment the whole thing is built using shell scripts.